 How to use the compound interest formula

-Multiply your initial balance by one plus the annual interest rate (as a decimal) raised to the power of the number of time periods (years).
+Start by multiply your initial balance by one plus the annual interest rate (expressed as a decimal) divided by the number of compounds per year.
+Next, raise the result to the power of the number of compounds per year multiplied by the number of years.
 Subtract the initial balance from the result if you want to see only the interest earned.

 The above set out as a formula is: